Continuous cutting plane algorithms in integer programming: Subadditive valid inequalities

 Subadditivity is closely connected to cutting planes in the following way.
-For a function $\phi\in\mathcal{F}^{m,p}$, the $p$ inequalities

-are always valid for the MILP \eqref{eq:milp} (see, e.g., \cite{guzelsoy2007duality}).
+For a function $\phi\in\mathcal{F}^{m,p}$, the $p$ inequalities { } are always valid for the MILP \eqref{eq:milp} (see, e.g., \cite{guzelsoy2007duality}).
 That is, a subadditive function can be used as a cut-generating function.

 One example is provided by Gomory mixed-integer (GMI) inequalities \cite{gom-60}.
-Let $B$ denote the $m\times m$ optimal basis matrix of the LP relaxation \eqref{eq:lp} in equality form

-that is, the matrix composed of the columns of $[A, G, -I]$ in the LP optimal basis.
-Then, the GMI inequalities are the $m$ cutting planes\footnote{ We will assume for simplicity that $\{B^{-1}b\}_i \neq0$ for every $1\leq i\leq p$ - if this is not the case, the induced inequality can be removed, or replaced by a dummy inequality $0\geq 0$ without loss of generality.} induced by the function $\phi\in\mathcal{F}^{m,p}$ defined by { } (see, e.g., \cite[Eq.
-(8)-(9)]{fischetti2007mixed}) whose UDDZ is { } The MILP \eqref{eq:milp} with the GMI inequalities added yields the enlarged problem

-which is equivalent to the original one \eqref{eq:milp}, but has tighter LP relaxation, hence would hopefully yield a better dual bound.
-Indeed, Gomory \cite{gom-60} showed that the inequalities necessarily cut off the optimal solution of the LP relaxation \eqref{eq:lp}, i.e., they are cutting planes.
+Let $B$ denote the $m\times m$ optimal basis matrix of the LP relaxation \eqref{eq:lp} in equality form, that is, the matrix composed of the columns of $[A, G, -I]$ in the LP optimal basis.
+Then, the GMI inequalities are the $m$ cutting planes induced by the function $\phi\in\mathcal{F}^{m,m}$ defined by { } (see, e.g., \cite[Eq.
+(8)-(9)]{fischetti2007mixed}) whose UDDZ is { } The MILP \eqref{eq:milp} with the GMI inequalities added yields the enlarged problem { } which is equivalent to the original one \eqref{eq:milp}, but has tighter LP relaxation, hence would hopefully yield a better dual bound.
+Indeed, Gomory \cite{gom-60} showed that the inequalities necessarily cut off the optimal LP solution i.e., they are cutting planes.